openedx/edx-documentation/en_us/video/source/video_uploads.rst

 ..
 You can use your browser to navigate to other pages while upload is in progress.
 Return to the Video Uploads page periodically to refresh the status for each file.

 * For files that upload successfully, automated processing begins.
-The process results in additional formats for the video file, which are then transferred to mutiple hosting services (YouTube CMS and Amazon AWS), ready for students to access.
+The process results in additional video file formats, which are then transferred to multiple hosting services (YouTube CMS and Amazon AWS), ready for students to access.
 You can monitor file statuses during automated processing.
 See :ref:`Monitor Video Processing`.

 * For files that encounter a problem, verify that the file is in .mp4 or .mov format and meets the other specifications for successful video processing.
   See :ref:`Specifications for Successful Video Files`.
-Then try uploading the file or its replacement again.
+Then try uploading the file (or its replacement) again.

 .. _Monitor Video Processing: